microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

       - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
       - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
       - `[Type <String>]`: recurrenceRangeType
   - `[ReportRange <String>]`: A duration string in ISO 8601 duration format specifying the lookback period of the generated review history data.
-For example, if a history definition is scheduled to run on the 1st of every month, the reportRange is P1M.
-In this case, on the first of every month, access review history data will be collected containing only the previous month's review data.
+For example, if a history definition is scheduled to run on the first of every month, the reportRange is P1M.
+In this case, on the first of every month, access review history data is collected containing only the previous month's review data.
 Note: Only years, months, and days ISO 8601 properties are supported.
 Required.

 ## RELATED LINKS